Posted on December 18, 2020

 We co-launched a campaign calling for the impeachment of Donald Trump for his repeated abuses of power and for his defiance of the Constitution and the rule of law.
 Following his impeachment in December 2019, we continued to call on Congress to hold the President accountable to the law.
 We launched a legal challenge to the unconstitutional presidential pardon of Sheriff Joe Arpaio after his conviction for racial profiling and civil rights violations.
 Following a series of legal actions, in March 2020, a court determined that Arpaio’s conviction could not be vacated.
 In June 2020, we filed a Freedom of Information Act request regarding armed personnel at racial justice protests falsely claiming to be law enforcement.
 This action followed the release of our statement in support of the movement to demand justice and equality for all.

 Our democracy may have been tested this year, but Free Speech For People has risen to the occasion and we will continue the fight to defend our democracy and our Constitution in the year ahead and beyond.
 To read more about our work, please visit, www.freespeechforpeople.org.

-This month, Free Speech For People joins the Center for Economic and Policy Research and Green America on our December donations ballot to share a portion of our $150,000 monthly grant program.
+This month, Free Speech For People joins the Center for Economic and Policy Research and Green America on our December donations ballot to share a portion of our monthly grant.
 Please visit CREDODonations.com to vote for one, two or all three organizations to help us determine how to distribute these donations among these amazing groups.